distantlightgames/DLG-Tools/README.md

 # Distant Light Games Tools
-Distant Light Tools is a collection of tools created to assist in the creation of projects made by Distant Light Games aka [Charlie Goldberg](https://twitter.com/LevelCapGaming), [Rich Joslin](https://twitter.com/richjoslin), and JohnLogostini
+Distant Light Tools is a collection of tools and workflows created by JohnLogostini to assist in the development of projects by JohnLogostini and Distant Light Games (DLG), as well as anyone employed with DLG.

 Engine and Software Versions
 --------